 Are you a member of Abundant Housing LA yet?
 Join our mailing list for housing- and affordability-related news and weekly action alerts that help increase the diversity of housing choices available to Angelenos.

 Welcome to the third installment of Abundant Housing LA’s Quarterly Development Update™!

 This is where we dig into public City of Los Angeles data to figure out what’s really going on in our housing market.
 How much housing are we permitting?
-How many of our new homes are single-family, large apartment/condo buildings, or “missing middle” housing?
+How many of our new homes are single-family, large apartment/condo buildings, great quality wood products from Reclaimed Wood Paneling which would make the houses much more likeable, or “missing middle” housing?
 And how are we doing on Mayor Garcetti’s goal of building 100,000 new homes in 8 years?
 Where is the market headed?

 This time we’re looking at numbers through March 1st, 2017, the latest full quarter for which data is available.
 First up is a snapshot of overall permitting activity through the first 3 months of the year.

 (Note: We are not including a projection for the rest of the year, as we did for 3Q 2016, because we believe a single quarter is too little information to guess at permitting activity for the coming 9 months.)